-This Glazed Summer Fruit Yeast Bread is a lovely way to enjoy abundant, fresh Summer fruit is bread form.
+This Summer Fruit Yeast Bread is a lovely way to enjoy abundant, fresh Summer fruit is bread form.
 It’s perfect for using up odds and end or slightly past it’s peak Summer fruit.

 While the warmer Summer months certainly slow down my baking activities, they never really stop completely.
 On the cooler days, the quieter days or the rainy days, I still heed the call to head to the kitchen for a little bread baking therapy.
 Only the type of bread changes :)

 This Glazed Summer Fruit Yeast Bread is just such a bread.
 Full of fresh fruit and topped with a sweet glaze, this bread is great for breakfast, snacking or a special treat for Summer weekend guests.

 And if you’re like me and you collect baskets of Summer fruit faster than you can possibly eat it, it’s worth noting that this is an excellent way to use some of that fruit that may have moved past it’s freshest best or for odds and ends of fruit.
 Anything goes with this bread, so change it up with what you have on hand.